 RMHC Maine History

-RMHC Maine is comprised of two Ronald McDonald House programs, one in Bangor and one in Portland, the Ronald McDonald Family Room located in the Barbara Bush Children’s Hospital, and the Ronald McDonald House Charities Grants Program.
+RMHC Maine is comprised of two Ronald McDonald House programs, one in Bangor and one in Portland, the Ronald McDonald Family Room located in the Barbara Bush Children’s Hospital, the Ronald McDonald Family Room located at Northern Light Eastern Maine Medical Center, and the Ronald McDonald House Charities Grants Program.
 We are owned and operated by RMHC Maine, a non-profit Maine corporation whose board consists of representatives from our community including parents, leaders, local McDonald’s Owner/Operators, medical professionals and other interested individuals.

 The Bangor House, the 30th Ronald McDonald House, opened its doors on December 16, 1983 and has 14 bedrooms.
 The House was founded through the steadfast efforts of Marjie Harris, Judy Collier, Anita Peavey Haskell, Jim Coffey, Dr. Demetrius Traggis, and Benita Deschaine.
 Former Governor Joseph Brennan deeded the property to Ronald McDonald House of Bangor in a public ceremony.
 After months of renovations by John Rohman and WBRC Architects and Engineers of Bangor the house that love built opened its doors.